Club Safeguarding Officers

 2. ECB Safe Hands workshop

-3. Safeguarding for Committee Members & Club Safeguarding Officers.
-This is a free online course and auto-enrolment is provided for Club Safeguarding Officers who attend the Safe Hands Workshop
+3. Safeguarding Level 2 Course (SGL2).
+This is a free online course.
+Auto-enrolment is provided for Club Safeguarding Officers who attend the Safe Hands Workshop

 ECB Safe Hands